Strikers / Bullseye Sports Bar and Kitchen - Bar Rescue Update - Open or Closed?

 Andy lets in the eagerly waiting customers for the relaunch.

-The bartenders are confident and efficient, serving both the bar and table patrons with speed and accuracy.
+They are serving both the bar and table patrons with speed and accuracy.

 The positive feedback further solidifies the bar's newfound success.